-We have an exclusive license from Migenix for Omigard in North America and Europe for the licensed field, although currently there are issued patents only in the United States and certain European countries.
-Canadian applications are pending; however, the claims that ultimately issue in Canada may be narrower than the protection obtained in the United States and Europe or may simply not issue at all.
+We have an exclusive license from Migenix for Omigard in North America and Europe for the licensed field, although currently there are issued patents only in the U.S. and certain European countries.
+Canadian applications are pending; however, the claims that ultimately issue in Canada may be narrower than the protection obtained in the U.S. and Europe or may simply not issue at all.
 In addition, no patent protection has been sought in Mexico.
 Accordingly, the manufacture, sale and use of Omigard in Mexico by a competitor cannot be prevented.
 Furthermore, there are third-party patents covering analogs of omiganan and Migenix has patented analogs of omiganan that are not licensed to us.
 It is possible that competitors having rights to these patents may develop competing products having the same, similar or better efficacy compared to Omigard.

-Furthermore, our license agreement with Migenix may be construed to cover only the use of Omigard and other formulations of omiganan for the licensed field, which is the topical administration to a burn or a surgical wound site for the treatment of burn-related, surgical wound-related infections and the topical administration to a device or the site around the device for the treatment of device-related infections.
+Furthermore, our license agreement with Migenix only covers the use of Omigard and other formulations of omiganan for the licensed field, which is the topical administration to a burn or a surgical wound site for the treatment or prevention in humans of burn-related or surgery-related infections, and the topical administration to a device or the site around the device for the treatment or prevention in humans of device-related infections, including local catheter site infections and catheter-related blood stream infections.
 Thus, Migenix or third-party licensees of Migenix may be able to market Omigard for other uses, including treatment of non-surgery related wound infections.
 We may be unable to prevent physicians from using any such competitive Omigard product off-label for the field licensed to us.